NVIDIA/DIGITS/README.md

 * Please let us know by [filing a new issue](https://github.com/NVIDIA/DIGITS/issues/new)
 * Bonus points if you want to contribute by opening a [pull request](https://help.github.com/articles/using-pull-requests/)!

-## Installation
+# Installation

-DIGITS is supported on Ubuntu 14.04.
-DIGITS has successfully run on other Linux variants as well as OSX but at this time, only Ubuntu 14.04 is supported.
+DIGITS is only officially supported on Ubuntu 14.04.
+However, DIGITS has been successfully used on other Linux variants as well as on OSX.

-### Prerequisites
+## Prerequisites
 DIGITS has several dependencies.

 * CUDA